r3h6/TYPO3.EXT.error404page/README.rst

 Documentation
 *************

-This extension adds a new custom page type used to render a 404 error page.
+This extension adds a new custom page type used to display a custom 404 error page.

 Configuration
 -------------

 Simply install the extension and create a new page with your error message.

+No TypoScript setup to include.

 You can use following markers in your content: